 runtime_strategy = "container"

-For Python apps, the embedded Dockerfile uses python:3.12-slim and pre-installs shiny via pip.
+The built-in Python Dockerfile uses python:3.12-slim with shiny pre-installed via pip.

 export(